govambam/twilioapp/README.md

 Every employee at Twilio has made a Twilio app.
 In this tutorial we'll get your application on a website hosted by Bitballoon, integrated with Rollbar, and add a Twilio SMS workflow for good measure.
 Little to no coding required.

+In the end, we'll have created a digital resume website that alerts you via SMS from Twilio any time someone has a) viewed your website, and b) viewed your website for more than 10 seconds.
+We'll be using a Rollbar to Zapier to Twilio flow to accomplish this.

 ### Create Accounts

 First, we'll need to sign up for a few free trials.
 Just go ahead and sign up for these, and confirm your identity through email.
 We'll start using 'em later.